Fedor-Tsyganov/qa-automation-lessons/WEB/Lesson1/Readme.md

 You've just imported your first library/framework.

 By the way, IntelliJ IDEA will offer you to enable auto-import.
-Go ahead and click on "Enable Auto Import" and will take care of everything for you.
-Otherwise you will need to do it manually.
-I will not explain how to do it manually (it's not hard), because i don't want to waste time on that, but it worth learning it.
+Go ahead and click on "Enable Auto Import" and it will take care of everything for you.
+Otherwise you will need to do it manually, but I will not explain how to do it manually (it's not hard) because i don't want to waste time on that, however it worth learning it.
 So do your own research on this topic.

   [here]: <https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html>